 Blackboard Ally gives staff contextual feedback on the accessibility of the original documents.
 This feedback appears as tiny ‘dials’: click these to reveal a panel of instructions on how to make files more accessible.

 Whenever you upload a supported document to Moodle, Ally works behind the scenes to convert this file into several accessible alternatives.
 Ally integrates automatically into Moodle, and does not require any set-up by staff.

-Staff can view an overall report for their Moodle sites by selecting the ‘Accessibility Report’ in the Navigation Drawer (the blue slide-out menu on the left).
+Staff can view an overall report for their Moodle sites by selecting reports in the course menu and then going to “accessibility report”.
 This report will invite you to start applying fixes.
 Only five-to-ten minutes of amendments can dramatically improve the overall Ally score for your Moodle site.

 Improving your Ally Score

 The digital learning team provide training for individuals, course and Programme teams on making your documents more accessible.
 We have also produce a range of guides to help you make accessibility a habit.